le2kbqoahhkv68/code-challenge-inditex/README.md

 All routes from modules are imported within routes.js file.
 I prefer to keep them in a separated file.

 Route components are **loaded lazily**, increasing the load speed without unnecesary imports until they are.

+### CORS

+Remember to use a plugin to allow CORS requests or the application won't work.